geemus/notes/kindle/originals.md

 * Cultures that focus too heavily on solutions become cultures of advocacy, dampening inquiry.
 If you are expected to have an answer ready, you'll arrive with diagnosis complete, missing out on the chance to incorporate other perspectives.
 When members have different information, inquiry needs to preced advocacy.
 You need to raise problems before pursuing solutions. (via Hofmann)
 * To ensure authentic dissent, Bock created the "Canaries", a group of trusted engineers with diverse viewpoints with a reputation for both being sensitive to adverse conditions and for speaking their minds.
 They are part advisory board, part focus group, and have become an invaluable safeguard to make sure Googlers' voices are heard.
 * Getting problems noted is half the battle, the other is listening to the right opinions about how to solve them.
 Bridgewater does this by gathering credible people to diagnose, share reasoning, and explore causes and possible solutions.
+* When groups are instructed to rank order alternatives, instead of choosing the best one, they're more likely to consider each option, share information about unpopular ones, and make a good decision.
+(Andrea Hollingshead)
 * At Bridgewater every employee has a believability score on a range of dimensions.
 When you are about to interact you can see their track record on seventy-seven different dimenions of values, skills, and abilities in the areas of higher-level thinking, practical thinking, maintaining high standards, determination, open-mindedness yet assertiveness, organization and reliability.
 * In presenting your views, your are expected to consider your own believability by telling your audience how confident you are.
 If you have doubts and you're not known as believable in the domain, you shouldn't have opinions in the first place; you're supposed to ask questions so you can learn.
 If you are expressing a fierce conviction, you should be forthright--but know your colleaguse will probe the quality of your reasoning.
 Even then, you're supposed to be assertive and open-minded at the same time.
 * Even if your organization doesn't currently embrace critical upward feedback, holding an open season on leaders might be an effective way to begin changing the culture.
 By role modeling receptivity, employees across the company may become more willing to challenge leaders and one another.